Bonobo

 • Our peace-loving cousins are still a mystery

 Bonobos share 98.7% of their genetic code with humans, making them, along with chimpanzees, our closest living relatives.
-As the last great ape to be scientifically discovered, much still remains unknown about the bonobo.
+Given the inaccessibility of most of their range and political instability in The Democratic Republic of the Congo, much still remains unknown about bonobos.

 • A unique social structure